seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 Your lady
-Is one of the fairest that I have look’d upon.
+Is one of the fairest that I have look'd upon.

 **POSTHUMUS LEONATUS**
 And therewithal the best; or let her beauty